Rahul is a video game addict. Some of his favorite games are "Red Dead Redemption 2" and "The Witcher 3."

 - Dragon Age: Inquisition

 People have been waiting for a sequel of 2009’s Red Dead Redemption for a long time.
 And boy, has it been worth the wait!

 For the first time ever in a Rockstar game, there is choice-based gameplay.
 You will have more than a few ways to tackle a scenario.
-Go all guns blazing or do the talking instead – it’s up to you.
-The world will shape and react according to your decisions.
+Go all guns blazing or get talking instead—it’s up to you.
+The world will react and take shape according to your decisions.

 Gunplay feels a little clunky, but once you get used to it, it’s fun.
 I wish they tweak it a little bit to make it better.
 Other than that, it’s hard to pinpoint anything wrong with this game.

 What’s impressive is how everything in the world is so detailed despite being such a huge game.
 It’s impossible to walk in a direction for five minutes and not come across anything intriguing.
 I constantly found myself drawn by the side and random activities in the middle of the main quests.
 There is so much to do and see it’s often distracting.

 If you still haven’t got your hands on RDR 2, now is the time to redeem yourself.